NateZimmer/Optimization-Tutorials/Pages/NLSQ_Constraints.md

     <img src='Images/nlsq_c/3d_ieq3.svg'  >
 </p>

 The following is the example code which produced these plots.
+Note you will need the functions **lma.m** and **Jf.m** code provided near the start.

 ```matlab
 % NZ InEquality Constraints